Embracing agile strategy

 The meaning of Agile

 Influencers, innovators, and disruptors talking Agile from any on-net appliance only increase entropy.
-They praise something which is not well-defined or explained.
+They praise something that is not well-defined or explained.

 Still, every enterprise wants or claims to be agile to fit the Industry 4.0 agenda.
 We take this as a given despite the confusion with basic definitions.
-Please refer to this post to view our take on the hot topic of Agile definitions.
+Please refer to this post to view our take on the hot topic of definitions of Agile.

 Out of dozens of possible explanations of Agile, the most appealing to us is the one by Atlassian: "You're only as #agile as your ability to ship frequently and without drama."

 Every organization becomes agile for a short period when a big boss demands miracles.
 Suddenly, the governance becomes not that rigid, watchdogs - not that bloodthirsty, and the band of stakeholders plays rapidly and smoothly.
-The only problem is that miracles do not happen daily.
+The only problem is that miracles only happen occasionally.

 Waterfall vs. agile strategy

-Perhaps, embracing agility could be easier by breaking this multi-dimensional concept into smaller distinctive pieces.
-Any fragment brings some valuable ideas that could be implemented without a "paradigm shift."
+Perhaps embracing agility could be easier by breaking this multidimensional concept into smaller, distinctive pieces.
+Any fragment brings valuable ideas that could be implemented without a "paradigm shift."

-Let's try to cut the strategy into edible chunks.
+Let's try to cut the adaptable strategy into edible chunks.

 We revisit these strategies annually, sometimes to declare the end of the current course.
 Then we start a new cycle still favoring the certainty and accuracy of underlying assumptions.